-Answer: The answer should be displaying your interest for returning home following the completion of your studies.
-Let them know you are interested to either start a career in your country, in a job position, or in your own business related to the field you will be studying.
+Answer: The answer should be displaying your interest in returning home following the completion of your studies.
+Let them know you are interested in either start a career in your country, in a job position, or in your own business related to the field you will be studying.

 - Do you plan to work there?

 Answer: Generally you should show no intention of getting employed while studying.
 On the other hand, there are exclusive cases when international students can get a job while they are studying there.
-Make sure your visa type and your student status qualifies you for working, while studying or after studies.
-Anyhow, you must show your main focus on studies not in getting employed there.
+Make sure your visa type and your student status qualify you for working, while studying or after studies.
+Anyhow, you must show your main focus on studies not on getting employed there.